18F/NTIS-Data-Services-Project/README.md

 ###A better web and social media presence
 This aspect of our workstream explores how to build a better web and social media presence for the [National Technical Information Service](https://www.ntis.gov/).
 Here are a few areas we're working on:

++ [Draft wireframes](https://ekip.mybalsamiq.com/projects/ntis/grid) - working on alignment of site to support services and data products
 + Website Content Review
 + User Research
-+ Alignment of site to support services and data products
++ NTIS template using the [U.S. Web Design Standards](https://playbook.cio.gov/designstandards/)

 ### Commerce Data Service
 The Commerce Data Service can be found at https://github.com/CommerceDataService